HarshEvilGeek/Android-Log-Analyzer/README.md

 After you have modified the python script, pass the file/directory/zipfile you wish to analyze as the argument

+Python 3
   python androidloganalyzer.py "your file" > output.txt
+Python 2
+  python androidloganalyzerP2.py "your file" > output.txt

-(you must have python installed) Please feel free to email me (akhilcherian@gmail.com) with any questions or suggestions
+Please feel free to email me (akhilcherian@gmail.com) with any questions or suggestions

-Currently requires Python 3.3+ , will modify to fix this